 - Team changes will be monitored throughout the league season.
 If a team or player is deemed to have SIGNIFICANTLY improved beyond the level of play of the division they are currently registered for to the point where it is a safety issue or the team has acquired players that place them SIGNIFICANTLY outside the playing level of the current division, the team will be moved up to the appropriate playing level.
 This can be done anytime throughout the season and is up to the discretion of the Directors and Referees.

-- Team seeds (in preparation for playoffs the last week of leagues) will be determined after 5 weeks of league play.
-Seeding determined by: (1) Total Match Wins, if still tied then,(2) Head to head, if still tied or if teams did not play each other then, (3) Overall set differential (total # sets won divided by total # sets played), if still tied then (4) Overall point differential (total # points scored divided by total # points against), if still tied then (5) Random blind draw.
+- League Champs or Team Seeds (in preparation for playoffs the last week of leagues) will be determined after 5 weeks of league play (4 weeks if the league has been shortened).
+Seeding determined by: (1) Total Match Wins, if tied then,(2) Head to head (how teams did when competing against each other), if still tied or if teams did not play each other then, (3) Overall set differential (TOTAL # sets won divided by total # sets played for the league season), if still tied then (4) Overall point differential (TOTAL # points scored divided by total # points against for the league season), if still tied then (5) Random blind draw.
 NO additional sets/matches will be played to break a tie.

 - Teams are not allowed to bring in “ringers” for playoffs.
 Any noticeably “new” players playing in playoffs who are obviously above the level of play of the rest of the team or the division and who have not played REGULARLY on the team throughout the season will be subject to forfeiting their team’s matches.
 This will be at the discretion of the Directors and the Referee.
 We ask for teams to practice good sportsmanship and be aware of the skill level of your players with respect to the division.

 - POST SEASON: Teams winning their overall division should register UP a division level for the following season they play AND if the team is bringing back the majority of the same players.
+In addition, teams winning very few matches or none at all may be moved down a division.
 This enforcement will be up to the discretion of the Directors and Referees.